steff880/MS3-MyRecipeBook/README.md

 [^ back to top ^](#table-of-contents)

-- Rgister
+- Register

     - Registration Form allows the user to:

         - Enter their desired username

-        - The password field uses [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) to hash the password on entry and confirm password is validated using Javascript.
-If the passwords do not match, a disabled class is added to the Register button, preventing the user from submitting the form with incorrect password.
+        - The password field uses [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) to hash the password on entry and confirm the password is validated using Javascript.
+If the passwords do not match, a disabled class is added to the Register button, preventing the user from submitting the form with an incorrect password.

         - Email Address field where the user has to enter their **email**